-In 2016, NZSSC marked its 30th birthday with the establishment of a Student Support Fund and a concert at Sacred Heart Cathedral in Wellington, where the choir was joined on stage by some of its alumni, including former director, Roger Stevenson (below).
+In 2016, NZSSC marked its 30th birthday with the establishment of a Student Support Fund and a concert at Sacred Heart Cathedral in Wellington, where the choir was joined on stage by some of its alumni, including former director, Roger Stevenson (left).

-in 2018, NZSSC toured to Hong Kong to work with the Wah Yan College Kowloon Boys' Choir on a new commission by David Hamilton and attend the Belt and Road World Choir Festival as Resident Choir.
+In 2018, NZSSC toured to Hong Kong to work with the Wah Yan College Kowloon Boys' Choir on a new commission by David Hamilton and attend the Belt and Road World Choir Festival as Resident Choir.
 Then it was on to Shanghai for three more days of musical and cultural adventures, including a performance at NZ Central and working with local choirs including the Vienna Boys Choir Shanghai Choir.

 During this period, Artistic Director Andrew Withington completed his PhD, focused on creating his own system to teach choirs to more reliably and consistently sing in tune.
 Listen to an interview with Andrew discussing this research with Kim Hill on RNZ.